-Arguably Burroughs essay fixed Slides fame.
+Arguably Burroughs’s essay fixed Slides fame.
 Burroughs is tied to Slide in Catskills history.
 So much that the Winnisook Club affixed a memorial on the “summit” rock.

 A Missing Feature

-Conspicuously if you read Burroughs description of Slide’s view a significant feature is missing that we see today, the Ashokan Reservoir.
-Today from Slide a significant part of the view is this body of water.
-At 13 square miles and containing about 9,000 acres of water surface it is the largest reservoir in the NYC water system.
-It was completed in 1912, clearly after Burroughs narrative of Slides panorama.
+Conspicuously if you read Burroughs’s description of Slide’s view, a significant feature is missing that we see today, the Ashokan Reservoir.
+Today from Slide, a significant part of the view is this body of water.
+At 13 square miles and containing about 9,000 acres of water surface, it is the largest reservoir in the NYC water system.
+It was completed in 1912, clearly after Burroughs’s narrative of Slides panorama.

 What’s In A Name?

-Slide’s name was given owing to a large landslide (1820) that occurred on its north facing slope.
-It occurred on a day after torrential rains which super saturated the ground and left it ripe for the land to slide down the northern side of the mountain, and that it did.
+Slide’s name was given due to a large landslide (1820) on its north-facing slope.
+It occurred on a day after torrential rains, which supersaturated the ground and left it ripe for the land to slide down the northern side of the mountain, and that it did.

-The slide was massive, it slashed the mountain ripping its forest from its side and leaving a spear shaped gash pointing right at the summit as if to give notice to all of its supremacy over the entire mountain range.
-Today the remnants of the scar cut in the mountain provides this massive land mass with an interesting but ever disappearing spectacle, especially coming from Cornell Mountain.
-In point of fact what you are viewing is not the bare rock slide but the demarcation in vegetation between the slide reforestation zone and the older growth forest which surrounds it.
+The slide was massive, and it slashed the mountain ripping its forest from its side and leaving a spear-shaped gash pointing right at the summit as if to give notice to all of its supremacy over the entire mountain range.
+Today the remnants of the scar cut in the mountain provide this massive landmass with an interesting but ever disappearing spectacle, especially coming from Cornell Mountain.
+In point of fact, what you are viewing is not the bare rock slide but the demarcation in vegetation between the slide reforestation zone and the older growth forest which surrounds it.

-At one time a rough trail lead up this massive slide from the current Phoenicia – East Branch Trail somewhere between Woodland Valley and the Giant Ledge – Panther Mountain Trailhead as indicated in this description in a 1928 issue of Appalachia:
+At one time, a rough trail led up this massive slide from the current Phoenicia – East Branch Trail somewhere between Woodland Valley and the Giant Ledge – Panther Mountain Trailhead as indicated in this description in a 1928 issue of Appalachia: